LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/joins.rst.txt

 Joining two tables on an inner join produces a result set that only includes the values that match in both tables.

-..
-TODO: Add a diagram to demonstrate what result set looks like.

 .. admonition:: Example

    If we use an inner join to combine ``JohnsonWedding`` and ``JohnsonVowRenewal`` in a query, we can see what guests are going to both the vow renewal and the wedding.